Set up selling items

 Get Pay Station access token

 On the back-end of your application, implement a method to get a Pay Station access token using an HTTP POST request.

 The Xsolla API uses basic HTTP authentication.
 The request must contain the

-merchant_id, go to the Project settings > Webhooks > Merchant ID section.
+- In the Project settings > Webhooks section.

-api_key, go to the Company settings > API key section.
+- In the Company settings > Company section.